stackhpc/a-universe-from-nothing/README.rst

 Exercise
 ========

-On the seed hypervisor we will deploy three VMs:
+On the seed hypervisor, we will deploy three VMs:

 * 1 seed
 * 1 controller